Sowetan-born young artist, Zwelethu Machepha (26), is slowing carving his own trail in the art scene with his socially conscious body of work.

-Every one of them has a different story and that’s when it became more emotional and personal for me,” says Zwelethu about the process of creating the work.
+“Every one of them has a unique story and that’s when it became more emotional and personal for me.”

-I explained that I really don’t want the work to be so much about me but more about it adding more meaning to other people.”
+“I explained that I really don’t want the work to be so much about me.
+It’s more about it adding more meaning to other people.”

 Watch Zwelethu taking us through his work:

 Zwelethu identifies more with the term multi-disciplinary artist as he is always finding new formats to include to his work.
-He may specialise in printmaking, drawing and graphics but he reveals that he is now adding stitching to his repertoire.
+He may specialise in printmaking, drawing and graphics, but he is now adding stitching to his repertoire.

 Scattered around are also a few pieces that he is currently working on that include the new technique of stitching.
 As an artist that is not attached to any gallery, he explains that the process is more independent than it would be if he had a gallery looking over his shoulder.

-“Right now, I am working with galleries rather than being signed to one.
-And it is a decision that I am able to live with because it allows me to be flexible and more productive in my practise,” he says.
+“It is a decision that I am able to live with because it allows me to be flexible and more productive in my practice,” he says.

-“Being an artist was not easy but making the decision was quite easy,” he explains.
+“Being an artist was not easy, but making the decision was quite easy,” he explains.

 “Once you make the decision then it’s hard to take it back.”

-This year he will work with an Italian artist who will be visiting South Africa as part of the residency.
+This year, he will work with an Italian artist who will be visiting South Africa as part of the residency.
 The collaboration will lead to another exhibition and a few community engagements.